timothypratley/justice/README.md

 The inputs and results of a rule application may also be a scalar values.
 The value of the attribute might be a string or a number.
 Justice uses the database schema to determine whether a relation is a ref or not.

-Prefer rules that take and return entities, as you can navigate to scalars conveniently using the entity pattern.
+Prefer the creation of rules that take and return entities, as you can navigate to scalars conveniently using the entity pattern.

 ### Attribute direction

-Clauses can be inverted with the `_` reverse lookup convention:
+Clauses can be inverted with the `_relation` reverse lookup convention:

     (defrule descendant [?x]
       (or (:entity/_parent ?x)